revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 ---

-4.How will you close a file in python?
+4.How do we close a file in python?

 <details><summary><b>Show Answer</b></summary>